Andynoid/StudyMethod/Notes on Getting from College to Career.md

 3. Avoid the biggest mistake in career prep and job hunting.: Don't take action at all is the biggest mistake. **So take one career-related action per day.**
 4. Embrace your stereotype.
 Ask for advices: What's ur best search tip.
 Whats ur first job and do u think its a good choice. what do u think is the best employers in this area.what do they wish they had done at my age.
 5. Overcome your stereotype.
 6. **Get organised.**  First got a notebook to record.
 Develop a file system.
 Use a calendar.
-Ke
+Keep track of every interactions with a company.
+Create a contact info system.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0OTAwMjU0OTAsMTM4NDY5ODIyNSwxOD
-Q4NjQ0MTI1LDc4NjU1MDU3Nl19
+eyJoaXN0b3J5IjpbNDg0MzMwNDY1LDEzODQ2OTgyMjUsMTg0OD
+Y0NDEyNSw3ODY1NTA1NzZdfQ==
 -->